Power System Dispatch with Marginal Degradation Cost of Battery Storage: Intertemporal Power System Dispatch with Battery Storage

-\begin{customdefinition}{2} The long-term objective of dispatch with EES is defined as the sum of the present values of all optimal objectives from degradation-constrained dispatches over the EES lifetime, as equation (\ref{3.12}):
+Based on the degradation-constrained dispatch problem, we derive the long-term multi-period power system dispatch probelm with battery storage: \begin{customdefinition}{2} The long-term objective of dispatch with battery is defined as the sum of the present values of all optimal objectives from degradation-constrained dispatches over the battery lifetime, as follows:

 \end{customdefinition}